SWang848/Open3DBench/README.md

 The DEF results will be processed in OpenROAD-3D for Place-Opt, CTS, Legalization, Routing, RC Extraction, and HotSpot thermal simulation, leading to comprehensive PPA evaluation results.

 The above two steps can be done sequentially or separately.
-Note that due to the small randomness in DREAMPlace across different machines (which slightly affects layout and thus PPA results), if you obtain layout results using Place-3D, perfect reproduction of PPA results is not guaranteed.
+Note that due to the randomness in DREAMPlace across different machines (which slightly affects layout and thus PPA results), if you obtain layout results using Place-3D, 100% reproduction of PPA results is not guaranteed.
 However, our tests show that the impact is minimal and does not affect the conclusions of the paper.

-To reproduce the PPA results, we provide 16 DEF layouts corresponding to the two 3D placement strategies in Table 2 of the paper for 8 designs.
+Alternatively, to reproduce the PPA results, we provide 16 DEFs corresponding to the two 3D placement strategies in Table 3 of the paper for 8 designs.
 By deploying the corresponding version of OpenROAD as instructed below, you can perfectly reproduce the PPA results in the table.

 ## 1. How to build